libapps/libapps-mirror/nassh/doc/FAQ.md

   directly.

   By default, hterm sends a delete (DEL, '\x7f') character for the backspace key.
-Sounds crazy, but it tends to be the right thing for most people.
+Sounds weird, but it tends to be the right thing for most people.
 If you'd prefer it send the backspace (BS, '\x08', aka ^H) character, then open the JavaScript console and type...